When someone dies in hospital or a care home

 - Coroners, post-mortems and inquests

-If you are not happy with the hospital or care home service
+If you're unhappy with the hospital or care home service

 If you're unhappy with any part of the service you get from the care home or hospital, you must first go through the hospital or care home complaints procedure.
 If you're still unhappy after this, you can contact the Northern Ireland Ombudsman, who can carry out an independent investigation.